EVAXZC/JSC370lab6/README.md

     ## [1] "192,687"

-- How many sars-cov-2 papers are there?
-There are 192,677 sars-cov-2
+- How many sars-cov-2 papers are there? \\

-  papers.
+There are 192,677 sars-cov-2 papers.

-*Answer here.*

 Don’t forget to commit your work!